 If you own a small business and have at least one employee besides yourself, by law you have to carry workers compensation insurance.
 In today’s tough business environment, saving every penny and avoiding unnecessary costs can determine whether or not the doors stay open.
-Here are some tips to save money on your workers compensation insurance.

 1. Shop & Compare…Every Year!